amytfang/DOMDOMDOM/README.md

 ## Getting Started

-The best way to get started with DOMDOMDOM is to download this library into your project and include the DOMDOMDOM library in your source code.
+The quickest way to get started with DOMDOMDOM is to download this library into your project and include the webpack output `dom_dom_dom.js` in your source code.

 ```html
 <head>